A People’s Forum via Digital Interactive Theatre

 Yet it is the audience themselves, through gameplay with image, sound, and text, who will determine the shape of the final performance.

 Clamour is funded by Arts Council England – Grants for the Arts.
 The first performance took place in the Sackler Space at The Roundhouse, London on 22 November 2018.
-A UK tour is to follow in 2019.
+Further UK performances are taking place throughout 2019.